smoliva/smoliva.blog/content/post/computer-chronicles-revisited-026-sony-cd-rom-pioneer-px-7-halcyon.md

 >
 >The base model was only $90.

+Of course, it was probably clear to anyone who watched Stewart Cheifet struggle to use the Halcyon's voice control during the demo that Rick Dyer's console was more vaporware than revolutionary hardware.
+Indeed, Gary Kildall himself later described the entire Halcyon segment as "the biggest waste of videotape, computer, and TV cable time that I had ever seen."
+Writing in a manuscript for his [unpublished memoirs](http://s3data.computerhistory.org/kildall-p.1-78-publishable-lowres.pdf), Kildall said his longtime co-host Cheifet "made a singluar error" by even booking Dyer and his prototype for the show.
+And even Dyer apparently knew things had gone poorly:

+>The crew was going to lunch. so we broke down the set. and I was left alone with [Dyer].
+He wanted to do the segment over, because he felt " it just didn ' t go right."
+I can 't imagine how he could have come to this conclusion, do you?
+>
+>Tape's not rolling, and the set's hot lights are off.
+I patted [Dyer] on the back, and assured him that it would show well, but he should get HAL's feelings on it to make sure.

+On a semi-positive note, Kildall said the entire debacle "showed that natural languages and computers are not a good fit, and that was worthwhile."

-While Dyer's investors got cold feet and RDI was out of business by the end of 1985, the pre-*Chronicles* hype for Halcyon was still quite real.
+After Dyer's *Chronicles* appearance, his investors got cold feet and RDI was out of business by the end of 1985.
+Still, the pre-*Chronicles* hype for Halcyon was quite real.
 The November 1984 issue of [*MicroTimes*](https://archive.org/details/microtimesvolume00bamp_1?q=halcyon+rdi) contained an especially enthusiastic review of *Thayer's Quest* from Jina Bacarr, who played the game on a Halcyon prototype unit at RDI's offices in Carlsbad, California:

 >With keyboard at my fingertips and headset resting securely on my hair (there went my thirty dollar styling, but it was worth it), I awaited with great anticipation as the story began to unravel before my eyes.
 >